siyul-park/uniflow/docs/getting_started.md

 # 🚀 Getting Started

-This comprehensive walkthrough will introduce you to managing workflows and running the engine using our [Command-Line Interface (CLI)](../cmd/README.md).
-We'll cover everything from installation to workflow control and configuration setup.
+This comprehensive guide introduces how to manage workflows and run the engine using the [Command Line Interface (CLI)](../cmd/README.md).
+It covers everything from installation to workflow control and configuration settings.

 ## Installing from Source

-Let's begin by setting up the [CLI](../cmd/README.md), which allows you to control workflows with [built-in extensions](../ext/README.md).
-Before we start, ensure you have [Go 1.22](https://go.dev/doc/install) or later installed on your system.
+First, let's set up the [CLI](../cmd/README.md) that controls workflows along with the [built-in extensions](../ext/README.md).
+Ensure that you have [Go 1.22](https://go.dev/doc/install) or higher installed on your system before starting.

-First, clone the repository:
+Clone the repository:

 ```sh
 git clone https://github.com/siyul-park/uniflow